jiayue92-2/IOTdocs_en/source/datasheet.rst

 |image5|

 **Notes:**

-*1. IDD_Standby and IDD_Stop3 are tested at 25 degrees and the RCO32K is used as the RTC clk.*
+1. IDD_Standby and IDD_Stop3 are tested at 25 degrees and the RCO32K is used as the RTC clk.\
-*2. The XO32K block operates either in its normal mode or low-power mode.
+2. The XO32K block operates either in its normal mode or low-power mode.
 Through the proper design of XO32K PCB routing, the XO32K can work in its low-power mode, and in this case, the IDD current with the XO32K clk is as low as that with the RCO32K clk.
 For more details, please refer to ASR6601_Harware Design Guide_V1.3.0.
-Otherwise, the XO32K block shall only work in the normal mode, and the current will increase about 500nA compared with the low-power mode.*
+Otherwise, the XO32K block shall only work in the normal mode, and the current will increase about 500nA compared with the low-power mode.

 4. Package and Pin Definition